Unleash the creative. Free the feminine. Heal the world.

 By Guest Published: January, 2025

-They say absence makes the heart grow fonder, but does absence really make a man miss you?
+They say absence makes the heart grow fonder, but does it really make a man miss you?
 While conventional wisdom suggests maintaining closeness is key for relationship intimacy, the force of Eros—life's electricity flowing through us—reveals a counterintuitive truth.
-To maintain real connection, we must be willing to follow our own desire, even if it means not always being physically close to a partner.
+To maintain real connection, we must be willing to follow our own desires, even if it means not always being physically close to a partner.

 The Paradox of Proximity